irene-bbox/unittest-python/README.md

 #### Test Runner :electric_plug: :snail: :computer:
 There are many ways to execute unit tests.
 Assume you named your test file *test.py*.
 In command line, run:
  - `python test.py` executes the test runner by discovering all classes in this file that inherit from *unittest.TestCase*.
 If you have a single test file named *test.py*, calling `python test.py` is a great way to get started.
+Add the flag `-v` to get a more descriptive output.
  - `python -m unittest test` executes the same test module (called *test*) via the command line
  - `python -m unittest -v test` you can add flag, like `-v` for *verbose* to return more descriptive outputs
  - `python -m unittest discover` also executes via the *unittest* command line with one difference: instead of providing the name of a module containing tests, request an auto-discovery